 - 6.1 Theft, Loss, or Destruction of Personal or School Property: Students may not steal, lose, or damage someone else's property or school property.
-In addition to facing other consequences for violation of this rule, students are expected to return property to its rightful owner in its original condition or to reimburse the owner and/or the school for lost, damaged, or stolen property.
-This offense will typically result in a minimum of a three day suspension and/or expulsion or other disciplinary consequences, depending on the circumstances. - Mistreatment or Inappropriate Use of Technology or School Property: Students must treat computers, printers, and other technology with care.
+In addition to facing other consequences for violating this rule, students are expected to return property to its rightful owner in its original condition or reimburse the owner and/or the school for lost, damaged, or stolen property.
+This offense will result in suspension and/or expulsion or other disciplinary consequences, depending on the circumstances. - Mistreatment or Inappropriate Use of Technology or School Property: Students must treat computers, printers, and other technology with care.
 Vertus does not tolerate attempts to access the school's files or other inappropriate uses of technology or the Internet.
-Students do not have the right to use school computers to access chat rooms or email or to access web sites or files that contain profanity, sexually explicit language or pictures, excessively violent themes, and/or other material inappropriate for minors.
+Students do not have the right to use school computers to access chat rooms or email or access websites or files containing profanity, sexually explicit language or pictures, excessively violent themes, and/or other material inappropriate for minors.
 All students must comply with the Vertus Technology Policy.
 Students must not mistreat other school property.
-This offense may result in suspension and/or expulsion or other disciplinary consequences, depending on the circumstances. - 7.
+Depending on the circumstances, this offense may result in suspension and/or expulsion or other disciplinary consequences. - 7.
 FAILURE TO COMPLY WITH SCHOOL-IMPOSED CONSEQUENCES: Students must comply with school-imposed consequences.
-This offense may result in suspension and/or expulsion or other disciplinary consequences, depending on the circumstances. - 8.
-REPEATED VIOLATIONS OF THE CODE OF CONDUCT: Progressively more serious disciplinary consequences shall be imposed upon any student who repeatedly commits one or more disciplinary offenses.
+This offense may result in suspension and/or expulsion or other disciplinary consequences depending on the circumstances. - 8.
+REPEATED VIOLATIONS OF THE CODE OF CONDUCT: Progressively more serious disciplinary consequences shall be imposed upon students who repeatedly commit one or more disciplinary offenses.